Student-Pavilion-Rates-Policies-Hero.jpeg

 Extension of Building Hours

-43. The Student Union and Center facilities maintain regular hours of operation during the academic year and operate under adjusted hours during spring, summer, and winter breaks.
-Memorial Union building hours may be extended to accommodate events at a fee of $150 per hour with a minimum of 2 weeks’ notice and Memorial Union staff approval.
+21. The Student Union and Center facilities maintain regular hours of operation during the academic year and operate under adjusted hours during spring, summer, and winter breaks.
+Student Pavilion recognizes event hours of 7am - 11pm, in which student organization hosted events may be hosted without additional building hour extension fees if regular hours of operations don’t extend to the full event hours range.
+Some exceptions may apply for campus closure dates.
+Student Pavilion building hours may be extended further than 7am or 11pm to accommodate events at a fee of $150 per hour with a minimum of 2 weeks’ notice and Student Union and Center’s staff approval.

 Disruptive, Threatening or Violent Behavior